Miksus/rocketry/docs/index.rst

 Some core features of :red:`Red` Engine include:

-- **Easy setup:** Yse a premade setup and focus on building your project.
+- **Easy setup:** Use a premade setup and focus on building your project.
 - **Condition parsing:** Scheduling tasks can be done with human readable statements.
 - **Parametrization:** Tasks consume session specific or task specific parameters depending on what they need.
 - **Extendability:** Almost everything is made for customization.
 Even tasks can modify the scheduler.